parasaurolophus/go/logging/README.md

 func (l *Logger) BaseTags() []string
     Return the current base tags.

-func (l *Logger) Defer(finally Finally, recoverHandler RecoverHandler, attributes ...any)
+func (l *Logger) Defer(panicAgain bool, finally Finally, recoverHandler RecoverHandler, attributes ...any)
     See documentation for Logger.DeferContext().

-func (l *Logger) DeferContext(finally Finally, ctx context.Context, recoverHandler RecoverHandler, attributes ...any)
+func (l *Logger) DeferContext(panicAgain bool, finally Finally, ctx context.Context, recoverHandler RecoverHandler, attributes ...any)
     For use with defer to log if a panic occurs.

     If recover() returns non-nil, its value will be passed to handler.

-    Handler's first return value will be used as the msg string in writing a log entry using l.Always().
+    Handler's return value will be used as the msg string in writing a log entry using l.AlwaysContext().

-    If handler's second return value is not nil it will be passed to a subsequent invocation of panic().
+    If panicAgain is true, any panics that occur while this deferred method is in effect will be passed to panic() so as to cause the process to terminate abnormally.

     For example, if the following is invoked in a goroutine that was passed a channel named ch: